Graham E. Fuller: After government

+In 2002 Fuller emigrated to Canada where he is now a Canadian citizen.

 ISIS

 A 2014 interview with Fuller quoted him as saying, "I think the United States is one of the key creators of [ISIS].
-The United States did not plan the formation of ISIS, but its destructive interventions in the Middle East and the war in Iraq were the basic causes of the birth of ISIS.
+The United States did not plan the formation of ISIS, but its destructive interventions in the Middle East and the war in Iraq were the basic causes of the birth of ISIS".